List of The Real Housewives cast members

-The Real Housewives is an international reality television franchise that consists of 11 installments in the United States, primarily broadcast on the television network Bravo and the streaming service Peacock, and 20 international installments, broadcast on various networks.
+The Real Housewives is an international reality television franchise that consists of 12 installments in the United States, primarily broadcast on the television network Bravo and the streaming service Peacock, and 20 international installments, broadcast on various networks.

 The American franchise began on March 21, 2006 with The Real Housewives of Orange County, and has expanded across New York City, Atlanta, New Jersey, D.C., Beverly Hills, Miami, Potomac, Dallas, Salt Lake City, Dubai, and Rhode Island.

-As of November 2025, a total of 181 housewives have been featured on the American installments originated in the United States, several of whom have received spin-offs from their respective shows.
+As of September 2026, a total of 190 housewives have been featured on the American installments originated in the United States, several of whom have received spin-offs from their respective shows.

 The American franchise has inspired many multiple shows across the world as international installments.
-The international franchise began in 2011 with The Real Housewives of Athens, and has expanded across Vancouver, Les Vraies Housewives, Melbourne, Cheshire, Auckland, Sydney, Toronto, Hungary, Johannesburg, Napoli (Naples, Italy), Jersey, Durban, Slovenija: Vražje dame, Lagos, Amsterdam, Pretoria, Cape Town, die Wynlande (Cape Winelands, South Africa), Antwerp, Het Zuiden (South Netherlands), London, Rotterdam and Żony Warszawy (Warsaw, Poland).
+The international franchise began in 2011 with The Real Housewives of Athens, and has expanded across Vancouver, Les Vraies Housewives, Melbourne, Cheshire, Auckland, Sydney, Toronto, Hungary, Johannesburg, Naples, Jersey, Durban, Slovenija: Vražje dame, Lagos, Amsterdam, Pretoria, Cape Town, Cape Winelands, Rome, Antwerp, South Netherlands, London, Rotterdam and Warsaw.